TAPE-Lab/OT-2_Code/README.md

-'def custom_batch':
+**def custom_batch**:
 - This is the main function which includes the two functions above.
 - It allows a list of destinations, 'destinations_list', to be added as a parameter of the function.
 So that the specific barcode number, i.e. TOBis001 or TOBis 025, etc, can be added to that list.
 Then the robot will pipette the specific isotope allocated under 'source' and pipette the specific 'volume' from that source into all of the barcodes in 'destinations_list'.
 - It also includes a mathematical equation to allow the robot arm to decrease in height into the tube every time a specific volume is taken out.
 This is to ensure that as the protocol is progressing, the amount of volume in the source tube is decreasing, and thus, the robot arm decreases along with it to ensure that the pipette tip is always aspirating liquid.

 NOTE:
-- For the 'source_headroom
+- For the 'source_headroom', you will need to measure the top of the tube of the source solution to the top of the meniscus of the solution millimetres.
+This is a float